SysKitTeam/docs-point/governance-and-automation/automated-workflows/set-up-policies.md

 ## Syskit Point Policies

-Syskit Point enables creating policies that will make sure the following is set correctly and reviewed when needed:
+Syskit Point enables creating and using policies that will make sure the following is set correctly and reviewed when needed:
 * **Ownership on Microsoft Teams and Microsoft 365 Groups**
 * **Inactive Guest Users**
 * **Blocked Users with Assigned Licenses**
 * **Orphaned Users**
 * **User's access**
+* **Tenant-wide Storage Usage**

 When dealing with policies, you can either:
 * **Adjust predefined policies and apply them to your workspaces**, or